Quantile Residual Lifetime Regression for Multivariate Failure Time Data: Introduction

-The quantile residual lifetime (QRL) regression, which leverages the strengths of censored quantile regression \citep{peng2008survival,wang2009locally}, investigates the relationship between the quantile residual lifetimes and a set of covariates, and it has gained increased attention recently.} A review of early developments of the QRL models can be found in the monograph by \cite{jeong2014statistical}. \cite{jeong2008np} proposed nonparametric estimation for the median residual lifetimes.
+The quantile residual lifetime (QRL) regression, which leverages the strengths of censored quantile regression \citep{peng2008survival,wang2009locally}, examines the relationship between the quantile residual lifetimes and covariates and has gained growing attention recently.
+An overview of early developments can be found in the monograph by \cite{jeong2014statistical}.
 Semiparametric QRL regression analysis has been investigated for univariate failure time outcomes. \cite{jung2009quantres} extended \cite{ying1995cqr}'s median regression model to quantile residual lifetimes and mimicked the least square estimating equations to construct an estimating equation for quantile coefficients.
 They suggested a grid search method to find some appropriate roots, which is computationally expensive especially in the presence of a large number of covariates because the estimating equation is neither monotone nor continuous.
 For testing significance, they studied a score-type test. \cite{zhou2011} and \cite{kim2012censored} proposed case-weighted empirical-likelihood ratio test.
 Built upon \cite{jung2009quantres}'s method, \cite{ma2012} estimated quantile coefficient by spline smoothing instead and suggested a Wald-type test statistic.
 For data with longitudinal covariates, \cite{li2016quantile} and \cite{lin2019} developed an unbiased estimating equation that is solved via linear programming.
 All these existing inferential methods for QRL models are under the independence assumption for failure times.